tattersoftware/codeigniter4-schemas/README.md

 * Get helpful advice on optimizations to your database structure with schema analysis<sup>1</sup>
 * Backup, restore, or deploy an entire database structure between servers or environments<sup>1</sup>
 * Generate CodeIgniter 4 migration files from an existing database<sup>1</sup>
-* Transfer projects to CodeIgniter 4 by reading schema fiels from other supported formats<sup>1</sup>
+* Transfer projects to CodeIgniter 4 by reading schema files from other supported formats<sup>1</sup>

 <sup>1</sup> Some features are still in development.
 See **Handlers > Development** for
 planned future expansion.